 A pilot study published this month identified two new genes - heat shock proteins and chaperones.
 As the authors say "Although, to date, there is little evidence of interaction between HSPA8 and FMO3, two possible mechanisms for further investigation can be considered.
 The first regards the role of HSPA8 in FMO3 folding, assembly, and stabilization.
 The second one is related to HSPA8 as mediator of FMO3 degradation."

-This discovery makes it hard to avoid ending this post with a cliché "more research is needed".
+This long list makes it hard to avoid ending this post with a cliché "more research is needed".

 REFERENCES